james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

 ## Create VMs

 Create VMs using the ova template and then when prompted import the base64 ignition file for its relevant use case...
 I'm saying this as I did this, however, I do not believe this is required at all as the ignition files will be pulled down when we run the installer from the iso.
-So if you want to try without feel free to.
+So if you want to try without, feel free to.
 I'll be revisiting this process for improvements soon so an update is on the way.

 1. Edit boot settings so that the VM boots from cd first
 2. Run the VM and select what element you will be installing e.g. bootstrap first